sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 In this step you will set up your lab environment, which includes installing the latest Windows 10 ADK tools onto your designated technician computer.
 Technician computer must be installed Windows 10 x64 if you are going to do x64 image deployment or Windows 10 x86 for x86 image deployment.
 Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows 10 ADK.
 Please see ***Differences Between 64-bit and 32-bit Deployment*** section to obtain further information about 64-bit vs 32-bit deployment

-Before starting the deployment procedure OEM requires to download certain kits which will be used throughout the whitepaper from [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) -&gt; “Downloads and Installation” -&gt; “Understanding ADKs and OPKs”.
+Before starting the deployment procedure OEM requires to download certain kits which will be used throughout the whitepaper from [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) &gt; “Downloads and Installation” &gt; “Understanding ADKs and OPKs”.
 In order to see the list of resources/kits that will be used and where to obtain them, please see ***What You Must Obtain & From Where*** section

 You will use a USB hard drive called USB-B to move files between computers, run scripts and store&apply created images and another USB hard drive called USB-A to boot the system in WinPE.